 What are the next steps after passing the real estate brokers board exam?

-Register for the PRC oath-taking ceremony via LERIS right after results drop.
-Complete your initial registration at PRC (P1,050 fee, personal appearance required).
-Then join a PRC-accredited professional organization: REBAP, PAREB, ACOP, or NREA.
-All three steps are required under RA 9646 before you can legally practice or use the REB title.
+Complete three steps under RA 9646: register for the PRC oath-taking ceremony via LERIS, complete initial registration at PRC in person (P1,050 fee, personal appearance required), and join a PRC-accredited professional organization such as REBAP, PAREB, ACOP, or NREA.
+All three are required before you can legally practice or use the REB title.

-When is the next real estate brokers board exam if I need to retake?
+When is the next real estate brokers board exam?

-The next Real Estate Brokers Licensure Examination is expected in October 2026.
+The next REBLE is expected in October 2026.
 PRC has not released the official date yet.
 Check leris.prc.gov.ph for updates.
-There is no mandatory waiting period, and repeaters typically only need an NBI Clearance and Good Moral Certificate to refile.
+There is no mandatory waiting period, and retakers typically only need an NBI Clearance and Good Moral Certificate to refile.

 Comments 1